andela/test-simulations-mgmt-repo/06-building-a-program-start-to-finish/solving-the-problem/output/README.md

 #### OUTPUT
 - Solving the problem
-	-- An Implementation of the inverted index class
+	-- An Implementation of the inverted-index class
+	-- An implementation of the inverted-index-utility class

 #### AUTHOR
 - **Henshaw Rowland**